Jane Dornacker: Stand-up comedy and radio

 Dornacker's music and acting had long had a comedic element.
 She developed a career as a stand-up comic in San Francisco.
 In 1979, she told journalist Leslie Goldberg: "To me, the funniest things are visual things.
 Like Jonathan Winters.
 I mean it doesn't matter, even if it's a bad script or if it's a Cheetos commercial, he's always funny.
-He just is.'
+He just is."

 She gained some success in stand-up and was a notable comedian in San Francisco in the early 1980s.
 In 1982, along with Kit Hollerbach, Nora Dunn, Susan Healy, Paula Poundstone and the improv group Femprov, she participated in a benefit for Big Sisters Friday at Great American Music Hall in San Francisco.
 She also cohosted a television show with Wes "Scoop" Nisker, Video West, on channel 26 (KTSF) on Wednesday and Saturday nights in 1979.
 Dornacker and Nisker were the MCs for the Bay Area Theater Critics' Circle Awards in May, 1983.

-Dornacker's work as a traffic reporter in the early 1980s emerged from her media work with Nesker.
+Dornacker's work as a traffic reporter in the early 1980s emerged from her media work with Nisker.
 She was initially employed in this role by KFRC, a popular Top 40 radio station.
 She worked with Don Rose, who was that station's morning disc jockey at the time.
 She was noted for her exceptionally fast speech, so fast it required concentration to understand her.
 As she did traffic, she would tell her daughter Naomi to get up and get to school.

 She moved to New York City to become a much-loved, raspy-voiced "trafficologist”.

 Death and aftermath

 Dornacker was aboard during two unrelated crashes of the helicopters leased to WNBC Radio, approximately six months apart.
-She survived the first crash, in April 1986, but was killed in the second.
+She survived the first crash, on April 18, 1986, but died in the second.